emwap/stream-paper/paper.md

 ~~~

-More advanced digital filters, like fir filters, can be
+More advanced digital filters, like FIR filters, can be
 implemented in a similar fashion to the moving average:

 ~~~ {.haskell}